ltebs-polimi/AY2122_II_Project-5/README.md

 - 1 9to5 voltage transformer
 - 1 PSoC CY8CKIT-059
 - 1 breadboard
-- 2 3D printed casings used to encapsulate the accelerometers and place them on the body
+- 2 3D printed casings were used to encapsulate the accelerometers and place them on the body
 - 6 2m long cables to connect the accelerometers to the PSoC
 - 2 modular velcro bands to fix the accelerometers in place

-The links between the PSoC and the different components can be found in the dedicated folder in the form of the $hardware setup$ paper and the eagle schematic and board files.
+The links between the PSoC and the different components can be found in the dedicated folder in the form of the $hardware setup$ documentation and the eagle schematic and board files.
 The casing's 3D model can also be found in the dedicated folder.

 ### PSoC code
-This section contains all the code needed by the GUI to access to the data sampled and averaged by the accelerometers.
-This section of code is responsible for data acquisition and processing, which includes managing the PSoC registers (reading them, writing them and averaging the values sampled by both sensors) and for the communication between the bluetooth module and the pc.
+This section of code is responsible for I2C communication between the PSoC and the 2 accelerometers, which are sampling data with an ODR of 10Hz and are set on FIFO mode.
+The code further averages the 32 samples of the FIFO buffer from both accelerometers, each time they are simultaneously full.

-The different operations are managed with an UART which parses through the operations based on the data it receives from the GUI.
-When the user clicks $Start$ $sampling$ the PSoC code is put into motion, the data from the accelerometers is sampled, averaged, and sent back to the GUI with the bluetooth module, for each position.
+Finally, the 6 averaged acceleration values (x, y and z from the chest and the ankle) are combined in a unique string and managed by the UART of the bluetooth module, having a baudrate of 9600 bps.

-All code files of this section have been individually commented for clarity.
+All code files of this section have been individually commented on for clarity.

 ### GUI code

-This section of code deals with establishing a connection between pc and PSoC device via bluetooth module, visualizing the data sampled in real time and producing a csv files with all the samplings used to train the machine learning module.
+This section of code deals with establishing a connection between pc and bluetooth module, visualizing the data sampled in real-time, and producing csv files following a specific sampling protocol, which are further used to train the machine learning module.
 It follows a description of the most important subsections of code, but the code has been commented throughout for clarity.
 #### $Serial$ $interface$
-This subsection is devoted to scanning all serial ports and createing a list used in the drowp down menu
+This subsection is devoted to scanning all serial ports and creating a list used in the drowp down menu.
 #### $Serial$ $Worker$
-The **Serial Worker** class handles the connection with the PSoC device by estabilishing a connection with desired serial port (selectable in a drop down menu), reading data from desired serial port from start (S) to end (E) tokens, **storing iteratively** the read lines in the data object and saving them at the end of the protocol in a single csv file.
+The **Serial Worker** class handles the connection with the bluetooth module by estabilishing a connection with desired serial port (selectable in a drop down menu), reading data from desired serial port from start (S) to end (E) tokens as soon as the Start button is pressed, **storing iteratively** the read lines in the data object and saving them at the end of the protocol in a single csv file.
 It's also responsible for sending char data on the serial port and closing the serial port before closing the app.
 #### $Graphic$ $interface$
 This sub-section of code deals with creating the window used by all the plot widgets and the various buttons.
-It's worth noting that the 6 data charts are plotted on the same window by first removing oldest element, then adding the new elements, and finally updating the data.
+It's worth noting that the 6 data charts are plotted on the same window by first removing the oldest point, then adding the new one, and finally updating the data.
 #### $Main$
 The main is responsible for setting the window size, creating the thread handler and initializing all the functions previously mentioned.